EmiGITs/mojaveInspiron5567/README.md

 - ~~Bootcamp or Unetbootin can't recognize any Usb.~~ balenaEtcher seems to work

-MacOs version installed: Installed via Usb using 10.14.4 vanilla
+MacOs version installed: Installed via Usb using 10.14.4 vanilla, updated to 10.14.6 after a few weeks

+I don't suggest using neither Clover folder or Kexts directly, use them as a reference and set your configuration up following existent guides.
+In any case if you want to boot from usb and install then you need to move Library Extension kexts to your USB/Clover/Kexts/Other.

 Bootloader:
 - ~~Clover 4979~~ Updated on Commit 124a8b5